hajoks/cdataclass/README.md

-# cdata (Python dataclass for C structure)
+# cdataclass - Python dataclass for C structure

+## Overview

 Integration of python dataclass and ctypes.Structure.

-This library provides a simple API for encoding/decoding dataclasses into ctypes.Structure/ctypes.Union.
+This library provides some API for encoding/decoding dataclasses into/from ctypes.Structure/ctypes.Union.

 This library can be used for: